planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/styles.rst

 Styles in GeoServer
 ===================

-Every layer published in GeoServer must have a style associated with it.
-When manually loading layers as done in the :ref:`geoserver.data.shapefile` and :ref:`geoserver.data.geotiff` sections, GeoServer will look at the geometry of the data and assign a generic style based on that data type.
-When using the :ref:`Layer Importer <geoserver.data.import>`, a unique style will be generated for each layer.
+Every layer published in GeoServer must have at least one style associated with it.
+When manually loading layers as done in the :ref:`geoserver.data.shapefile` and :ref:`geoserver.data.geotiff` sections, GeoServer looks at the geometry of the data and assign a generic existing style based on that data type.
+When using the :ref:`Layer Importer <geoserver.data.import>`, GeoServer will generate a unique style for each layer, but still based on the geometry.
 We will now look at how GeoServer handles styles.

 Viewing an existing style
 -------------------------

 #.
 Navigate to the :guilabel:`Layers` list.
-Select a layer from the list of published layers.
-(This example will use :guilabel:`earth:countries`, but any layer will do.)
+Select the ``earth:countries`` layer from the list of published layers.

+   .. note:: Make sure to select ``earth:countries`` and not the other ``countries`` layer.
+Check the workspace to make sure.

 #.
-Preview the layer to see its visualization by navigating to the :guilabel:`Layer Preview`, then clicking on the :guilabel:`OpenLayers` link next to that layer.
+Preview the layer to see its visualization by navigating to the :guilabel:`Layer Preview`, then clicking the :guilabel:`OpenLayers` link next to that layer.

    .. figure:: ../data/img/shp_openlayers.png